zastavnitskiy/remote-crud/README.md

 In some places, design elements were of the grid by a couple of pixels — I such scenarios, I didn't stick to Figma's mockups, but allowed myself to round up and align elements.
 In real work, I would discuss this with design author.

+I didn't find a way to extract SVGs for human icon and select down arrow from Figma, so I used alternatives.

+I defaulted to action and implemented very basic mobile media queries, so that the app would look okay on mobile (there is still an ugly in-between state around 1000px, it can definitely be improved).